-We are a homes and communities organisation managing over 8,500 homes across Co.
+We are a homes and communities organisation managing around 8,400 homes across Co.
 Durham.
 Our mission is ‘providing great homes sustaining strong communities and building a successful business.'
 We recognise that to make communities vibrant places to live, we must do more than just letting and repairing homes.

 Going above and beyond the traditional duties of a landlord we work closely with our communities to improve employment and training opportunities, health and financial confidence and to bridge the digital divide that exists within our communities.

 We take an innovative, inspired approach to our work, ensuring that we deliver positive outcomes.
 We’ve ambitious plans to grow which includes broadening our income streams, investing further in our homes, diversifying our tenure offer and growing the business geographically.